Sydney-Informatics-Hub/monai/README.md

 You can use the "monai" "project package" as a base image and skip Step 2 below.

 The most "powerful" GPU on Ronin as of Dec 2022 is a *P3.2XLARGE*, it has a single V100 card and costs **USD$4.23 per hour**.

-I am not sure if MonAI can utilise multiple cards.
 For "Demo" purposes using a *G4DN.XLARGE* may be the way to go as it costs **USD$0.68 per hour** for a single T4 GPU.

+I am unaware if MonAI can utilise multiple GPU cards.

 ## 2. Set up the base machine with GPU drivers and Docker